 - Persistent depressive disorder (PDD) (formerly called Dysthymia) is a form of depression that usually continues for at least two years.
 Although it is less severe than major depression, It involves the same symptoms as major depression, mainly low energy, poor appetite or overeating, and insomnia or oversleeping.
 It can manifest as stress, irritability, and mild anhedonia, which is the inability to derive pleasure from most activities.
 People with PDD might be thought of as always seeing the glass as half empty.

-- Seasonal Affective Disorder (SAD) is a seasonal depression which is related to day length.
-It usually comes on in the autumn and winter, when days are short and the sun is low in the sky, and gets better as the days get longer and brighter.
+- Seasonal Affective Disorder (SAD) is caused by shorter day length and lack of sunlight.
+It usually starts in the autumn or winter, when days are short and the sun is low in the sky, and gets better as the days get longer, more sunny and brighter.

 These four main types of depression can occur with any of the anxiety disorders.